-Here are 10+ EASY Ways to Connect & Start some Beginning Homestead Skills to Learn:
+10+ EASY Ways to Connect & Start some Beginning Homestead Skills:

 Homesteading in the 21st century is usually a heartfelt, lifestyle choice.
 So many people are yearning for a simpler way of living.
 There is this desire to be more connected with everyday life.
 Some of us really enjoy the challenges of doing for ourselves.
-Just face it, a lot of us are really hands-on type people.
+Just face it, a lot of us are really hands-on type people for all aspects of life from survival, protecting and providing.

-We want to be involved in many of the aspects of our daily life.
-Maybe it is milking the cow or goat and feeding the chickens.
 Or, maybe it is planting a few seeds in the dirt and picking our own radishes, scallions or basil.
 These things do not need to be huge to be very satisfying.
-Think about simple heirloom type skills for sustainable living.
+Think about simple heirloom homestead skills and projects for sustainable living.

 The following ideas might help you get started today!